Yingru/2013-khmer-counting/README.md

 bash software_install.sh
 ```

+NOTE: we are aware that sometimes the installing will get interrupted, due to there are two links for the softwares are not stable.
+If you are lucky, clean the ` rm -r /usr/local/src/*` and re-run `bash software_install.sh` a few times, it should work.

+ If you are super in-patient, try to download the files by hand: it should be the two links to `KAnalyze` and `QUAST` causing the issue.

 ### 2.3 Run the pipeline
 - option A, you can choose to run the origin files, which may take up to a good few hours
 - option B, or you can run a smaller test files, just to get a taste of how's the workflow looks like